 Suppose you like the musical band Old Dominion and want to have access to all their discography.
 In that case, you then need both BMI and ASCAP licenses.
 Why?

-Break Up With Him song performed by Old Dominion is registered with ASCAP.
-On the other hand, their Bad At Love song is registered with ASCAP and BMI (74.99% is controlled by BMI and 25% by ASCAP).
-In this case, you do need to have licenses from both ASCAP and BMI.
+“Break Up With Him,” performed by Old Dominion, is registered with ASCAP.
+On the other hand, their song “Bad At Love” is controlled by both BMI (74.99%) and ASCAP (25%).
+In this case, you need licenses from both organizations, as these songs involve its members.

 Suppose you do not want to negotiate a contract and pay licensing fees to a PRO like ASCAP or BMI.
 In that case, you can search for other types of songs, such as royalty-free songs, Creative Commons music, or public domain music.